Kim-Joy: Early life and education

-Kim-Joy Hewlett was born c.
-1991 in Belgium to an English father and a Malaysian Chinese mother; she has extended family still in Malaysia.
+Kim-Joy Homsi was born c.
+1991 in Ottignies, Belgium to an English father and a Malaysian Chinese mother; she has extended family in Malaysia.
 Her mother was studying in London when she was deported for overworking her student visa and ended up in Belgium, where she found work as an au pair for an Englishman and his wife; that marriage ended and Kim-Joy's mother married her father.

 Kim-Joy has two brothers.
-The family moved to London when she was a child; she has described a "chaotic" childhood during which her family "just stopped" celebrating Christmas.
+The family moved to London when she was five; she has described a "chaotic" childhood during which her family "just stopped" celebrating Christmas.
 She was interested in art.
 She has described her extreme social anxiety as a teen, including selective mutism.
 None of her family has baked much, and her interest in baking grew when she began attending a university.
-She made bakes in effort to socialise more.
+She bakes in an effort to socialise more.

 Kim-Joy received a bachelor's degree in sociology from the University of Bristol and a master's degree in psychology from Leeds Beckett University.